alibaba/bifrostui/packages/bui-core/src/CollapsePanel/index.en-US.md

 };
 ```

-### Customizing Expand/Collapse Icons
+### Custom Expand/Collapse Icons

-arrowIcon can accept a function that takes an activation state as a parameter and returns a specific icon based on that state.
+The arrowIcon can take a function as a parameter to check if it's active and return a specific icon based on the state.

 ```tsx
 import { CollapsePanel } from '@bifrostui/react';